 3. Loss of appetite

-Feline cystitis occurs when the bladder becomes inflamed and it can be caused by stress.
-So, if you notice that your cat is weeing more often but only producing small amounts of urine, struggling to urinate, or weeing in odd places, she may be suffering from cystitis as a result of feeling anxious.
+Feline cystitis is a condition that can be caused by stress, and occurs when a cat’s bladder becomes inflamed.
+If you notice that your cat is weeing more often but only producing small amounts of urine, struggling to urinate or weeing in odd places, they may be suffering from cystitis as a result of feeling anxious.

-The sooner you notice the signs, the more chance you have of easing your cat’s anxiety.
+The sooner you notice the signs of stress, the more chance you have of easing your cat’s anxiety.
 Pets can cope with a certain amount of stress, but a ‘normal’ stress reaction should only last a short time, and then end when the stress trigger has gone.
 If it lasts longer, or happens more often, your cat’s anxiety could escalate into a fear or phobia.